A Ramsey-Tur\'an theory for tilings in graphs: Almost perfect tilings

 We will also use some known embedding results.
 For an $r$-chromatic graph $H$ on $k$ vertices, we write $u= u(H)$ for the smallest possible size of a color-class over all proper $r$-colorings of $H$.
 The \emph{critical chromatic number} of $H$ is Here we shall make use of the following result by Shokoufandeh and Zhao \cite{shokou03}, which resolved a conjecture of Koml\'{o}s \cite{kom00}.
+The theorem in this form can be derived directly from \cite[Theorem 1.9]{kom00}.

 \begin{theorem}\emph{\cite{shokou03}} For any $k\in N $ and a $k$-vertex graph $H$ there exist integers $N=N(k)$ and $K=K(k)$ such that, for all $n\ge N$, if $G$ is any $n$-vertex graph with then $G$ contains an $H$-tiling that covers all but at most $K$ vertices of $G$. \end{theorem}